conradwt/zero-to-graphql-using-elixir/README.md

 - PostgreSQL 15.3 or newer

-Note: This tutorial was updated on macOS 13.4.1 (c).
+Note: This tutorial was updated on macOS 13.5.1.

 ## Communication